What to Look for When Buying an RV GPS

 Q: What should I do if my smartphone doesn’t connect to the GPS?

 Connectivity is only really an issue if you need to use your smartphone for extraneous functions like texting or phone calls.
-The inability to connect your product to your smartphone would only have a direct impact if you needed to update the maps on the fly, which is not something half of GPS can even do.
+The inability to connect your product to your smartphone would only have a direct impact if you need to update maps on the fly, which is not something half of GPS devices can even do.

 The Best RV GPS Reviews

-The Garmin RV 760LMT is one of the few options on our list that comes with a rear camera to help you when backing up in your large vehicle.
-This is a reliable option for people who are not the most proficient with driving their RV or have an exceptionally large RV.
+The 760LMT from Garmin is one of the few options on our list that comes with a rear camera to help when backing up in your large vehicle.
+This is a reliable option for RV drivers who are not yet the most proficient or have an exceptionally large vehicle.

-Garmin is also one of the original companies in the market, with over 30 years of experience.
-While many competitors have come since that time, they remain one of the top manufacturers and still specialize in various GPS systems today.
+Garmin is also one of the original GPS navigator companies in the market, with over 30 years of experience.
+While many competitors have emerged in that time, they remain one of the top manufacturers and still specialize in various GPS systems today.

-On top of that, the RV 760LMT also features a solid suite of different RV-specific features that allow for customized routing.
-These features include custom RV profiles to fit your particular vehicle as well as a wealth of RV-related road and roadside information.
+The 760LMT features a solid suite of RV-specific features that allow for custom routing.
+These features include customized profiles to fit your particular vehicle as well as a wealth of RV-related road and roadside information.
+Furthermore, this model uses buildings and distinguishable sites to guide you around cities rather than the usual street navigation system seen in most RV GPS units.

 The only issue is that the price is one of the highest on our list, and the camera is only okay as opposed to great.